ekimed/BishopClimbingWeather/Readme.txt

 updateweather.py
 Weather data is retrieved as a JSON file from the Wunderground API.
+This file gets updated every 4 hours (re: crontest.txt)

 getweather.py
 weekday, temperature, and condition are retrieved from the JSON file.

 routes.py
 employs Flask to render templates

+crontest.txt
+A text file containing a cronjob that runs the updateweather.py python script every 4 hours

 templates
 contains html templates using the jinja2 templating engine